dcunited001/dcunited001.github.io/_posts/2018-03-04-to-catch-a-butterfly-epistemic-miracles-of-serendipity.md

 most white people started to undergo a change of heart -- because it was now impossible to look away and to continue pretending that such incredibly divorced circumstances in segregated communities were not real.
+Today, systemic topic-oriented censorship means suffering is no longer witnessed by others; it is merely endured and perhaps for no reason.
+Suddenly, there is little reason to suffer collectively for change because there's not much to be gained from it.
 Therefore, in the 21st century, when political dissidents are completely stripped of any publicity, you have robbed society of the avenue of civil disobedience.
-Suffering is no longer witnessed by others, it is merely endured and perhaps for no reason.
-Suddenly, there is little reason to suffer collectively for change because there's not much to be gained from it.

 What is happening in America seems calculated to undermine any potential for civil disobedience.
 Our leaders will not be aware of